16bit Sensation: Alcohol Soft (Another Layer)

 The protagonist of the anime series.
-A 19-year-old budding illustrator working at the video game company Blue Bell, who finds herself in the year 1992 and does part-time work for Alcohol Soft.
+She is a 19-year-old budding illustrator working at the video game company Blue Bell, who finds herself in the year 1992 and does part-time work for Alcohol Soft.
 She is very passionate about bishōjo games.
 She has a fang, and usually speaks in the third person.
 Konoha is an anime-original character, although she appears in the final chapter of the manga series.